Understanding Social Media Management Costs for Contractors

 How to Get the Best Value for Your Investment

-You do not need to spend a fortune to see results.
-Here is how to maximize your social media budget:
+We can assure you that you don't need to spend a fortune to see results.
+Here's how to maximize your social media budget:

-Focus on Quality Over Quantity: One high-quality video of a finished kitchen is better than five blurry photos of a framing job.
+Focus on Quality Over Quantity: One high-quality video of a finished project is better than five blurry iPhone photos of a job.

 Batch Your Content: Having a professional come to your site for three hours to capture multiple projects is more cost-effective than several short trips.

-Be the Face of the Brand: If you are willing to jump on camera for a quick project update, it adds a personal touch that followers love.
+Be the Face of the Brand: If you are willing to jump on camera for a quick project update, it adds a personal touch that followers love - and builds trust and connection.

-Choose an Industry Specialist: A manager who understands the difference between a "load-bearing wall" and "drywall" will save you time on revisions.
+Choose an Industry Specialist: A spokesperson who interacts and presents well on camera will save you time on revisions.

 Final Thoughts on Social Media Costs